U.S. flag An official website of the United States government

 • Informative videos

 Feed Your Mind also offers materials for specific professional audiences who can help educate students, including Science and Our Food Supply, a supplementary curriculum that teachers can use in middle and high school classrooms.
-There are also new resources for health professionals and health educators.
+There are also resources for health professionals and health educators.

 Will there be more resources/materials added to the Initiative website?
 If yes, when?